jcgonzalezb/JuanGonzalez_TestCase_Design_TestNG/README.md

 # Locators workshop
-> This project is a pdf file with the locators needed to perform several procedure on the ESPN website.
+> This project is a pdf file a list of the locators needed to perform several procedure on the ESPN website.

 ## Objectives